The Bankrate promise

 Each of these cards charges an annual fee of $95.
 There are plenty of other compelling travel cards on the market, some with higher annual fees and some with no fees.
 Don’t forget about cash back, either.
 Even though our focus right now is on holiday travel, cash back is a very popular credit card reward.
 Who couldn’t use more cash, right?

 Another key consideration is your ongoing spending.
 While a sign-up bonus is great, you should also seek a new card that emphasizes areas in which you spend a lot of money (for instance, travel, dining and so on).

 Finally, consider the card’s other perks as well.
-For example, the Bonvoy Boundless card gives a free night worth up to 35,000 points every year after your account anniversary.
-The Venture card has an up to $100 Global Entry or TSA PreCheck credit.
-And the Sapphire Preferred has an up to $50 annual hotel credit for eligible stays booked through the Chase Ultimate Rewards portal.
+For example, the Venture card comes with an up to $100 Global Entry or TSA PreCheck credit, and the Sapphire Preferred offers an up to $50 annual hotel credit for eligible stays booked through the Chase Ultimate Rewards portal.

 The bottom line

 As long as you’re spending money you would have spent anyway, and paying in full to avoid interest, signing up for a new credit card can provide you with a substantial sign-up bonus — plus better rewards on your ongoing spending.

 Travel costs remain high this year, along with prices on just about everything else.
 Earning rewards from a new credit card could be another useful inflation-busting strategy as we head toward the always-expensive holiday season.